What is the story you believe in? How would you define your past, present and future? Have you ever questioned the way you see yourself and your life?

 Creating new beliefs

 Once you have written down answers for the above questions about some of your beliefs, take a deeper look at them.
 Do you see a certain pattern or tone in them?
 Do you feel that you are a victim of your circumstances?
 Are you explaining your behavior based on those beliefs?
-Are you limiting yourself to live the life you truly want because of these beliefs?
+Are you limiting yourself from living the life you truly want because of these beliefs?

 If you reply yes to any of the above questions, it is time to make a decision.
 Do you want to keep defining your life like you have done until now?
 Or do you want to let go of those harmful beliefs and stop limiting yourself and your life?
 This is fully your choice.
 You have the power to change and create some new beliefs that support the person you want to be and the life you want to live.
 It can be scary to stop believing in something you have always believed.
 But change requires exploring the unknown and scary.